jasonkhan99/mr-roboger-s-neighborhood/README.md

 _This webpage application takes numerical input, loops through it and outputs a robotic mr rogers response._

+## Specs

+1. The program returns a message if user inputs anything other than a positive whole number not separated by commas
+    Input: -1 / 3.5 / apple
+    Output: Please enter a positive whole number.

+2.

 ## Setup/Installation Requirements

 Software Requirements